Employee: Section 101(a)(15)(H)(i)(b) of the Immigration and Nationality Act (INA) defines an H-1B nonimmigrant as an alien:

-who is coming temporarily to the United States to perform services…in a specialty’ occupation described in section 1184(i)(1)…, who meets the requirements of the occupation specified in section 1184(i)(2)…, and with respect to whom the Secretary of Labor determines and certifies…that the intending employer has filed with the Secretary an application under 1182(n)(1).
+who is coming temporarily to the United States to perform services in a speciality’ occupation described in section 1184(i)(1)…, who meets the requirements of the profession specified in section 1184(i)(2)…, and concerning whom the Secretary of Labor determines and certifies, that the intending employer has filed with the Secretary an application under 1182(n)(1).

 Source – (USCIS.GOV)

 CAP for Non-Immigrant Visa – H1B visa :

 1.Non-Immigrant Visa – H1B Visas for the general category – 65000

 2.Non-Immigrant Visa – H1B visa under Advanced Degree Exemption – 20000